-Already known to many in the classical music world for her virtuoso violin playing, Canellakis was initially encouraged to pursue conducting by her mentor Sir Simon Rattle while she was playing regularly in the Berlin Philharmonic for two years as a member of their Orchester-Akademie.
-In addition to appearing frequently as soloist with various North American orchestras, she subsequently played regularly in the Chicago Symphony Orchestra for over three years, and appeared on several occasions as guest concertmaster of the Bergen Philharmonic in Norway.
-She spent many summers performing at the Marlboro Music Festival, and her approach to conducting is firmly rooted in her detailed and dedicated experience as a chamber musician.
-She plays a 1782 Mantegazza violin on generous loan to her from a private patron.
+Already known to many in the classical music world for her virtuoso violin playing, Ms. Canellakis was initially encouraged to pursue conducting by Sir Simon Rattle while she was playing regularly in the Berlin Philharmonic for two years as a member of their Orchester-Akademie.
+In addition to appearing frequently as soloist with various North American orchestras, she subsequently played regularly in the Chicago Symphony for over three years, and appeared on several occasions as guest concertmaster of the Bergen Philharmonic in Norway.
+She also spent many summers performing at the Marlboro Music Festival.
+She plays a 1782 Mantegazza violin on generous loan from a private patron.

 Ms. Canellakis is a graduate of the Curtis Institute of Music and the Juilliard School.
 Her other major mentors have been Alan Gilbert and Fabio Luisi.
 She was born and raised in New York City and speaks French, German and Italian.